CLNEulalia/Express-Intro/readme.md

 Hello World
 ```

 Constantly needing to restart the server will get very tedious, very quickly.
 Instead, we can use the `nodemon` module to run our server.
 Instead of requiring `nodemon` in our code, we use `nodemon` from the command line.
-Then, `nodemon` will restart our server for us whenever a file is changed
+Then, `nodemon` will restart our server for us whenever a file is changed.

+To check if you have nodemon, run: `nodemon -v`.

 **If you do not already have nodemon installed**